 Alas, you can’t put the toothpaste back into the tube.
 We have to live with our mistakes and move on as best we can, hoping that perhaps we have learned a valuable lesson or two along the way.
 Some choose to ignore the skeletons in their closet (no apologies from Motor Trend); others just come out and admit they blew it.
 Car and Driver did exactly that in 2009: “Here and now, in vivid HTML, Car and Driver formally apologizes for naming the Renault Alliance to the 1983 10 Best Cars list.
 For the past 26 years, it’s been gnawing at our collective gut like a shame-induced ulcer.
 The car was trash.
 We should have known that back then, and it’s taken us too long to confess our grievous mistake.
 Let this frank admission be the start of our penance.”

 I also paid my debt to cardom and lived to tell the tale.
-Better still, I eventually sold that beast to my older brother, the fool.
-Pretty sure I got a hundred bucks for it, but it surely cost him a lot more in headaches and irritation.
+Better still, I eventually sold the Alliance to my older brother, the fool.
+Pretty sure he gave me a hundred bucks for it, but it definitely cost him more in headaches and irritation.
 That’s what he gets for picking on me when we were kids.